Aliases for TAOK2 Gene

 TAOK2 (TAO Kinase 2) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and mitogen-activated protein kinase kinase binding.
+Among its related pathways are MAPK signaling pathway and p38 MAPK signaling pathway (Pathway Interaction Database).
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP4K3.

 UniProtKB/Swiss-Prot for TAOK2 Gene